 Beyond affecting cash flow, accurate and timely payroll has a direct impact on employee retention.
 Both full-time and contract employees expect to be paid fairly for their services –and on time.
 And according to recent data from QuickBooks Payroll and TSheets, 17 percent of employees who work for small businesses say that a single inaccurate paycheck would be enough to make them quit their job and 18 percent would quit after a single late paycheck.
 This puts a lot of pressure on small businesses to make payroll and in order to keep employees happy.

 Intuit strives to make payroll simpler for small businesses, especially for those who may be struggling with managing their cash flow.
-Same-Day Payroll allows all QuickBooks Payroll customers to hang on to their money up until payday and get employees paid quickly, instead of having to prepare payroll days (or even weeks) ahead of time.
+Same-Day online direct deposit allows all QuickBooks Payroll customers to hang on to their money up until payday and get employees paid quickly, instead of having to prepare payroll days (or even weeks) ahead of time.
 As a result, small businesses hold onto an average of $9K more per month.
 With QuickBooks Payroll, they can pay their teams faster than any other comparable payroll service with complete confidence.

 Intuit also makes it easier for small businesses to pay and manage 1099 contractors.
 The on-demand economy has changed employee expectations and both traditional and contract workers expect to be paid quickly and on a continuous, as-they-go basis.
 Through QuickBooks Payroll, small businesses can pay employees and contractors on the same day via direct deposit.